-SHOPPING LIST (Before Surgery)
+SHOPPING LIST

 Prescriptions: Submitted to your pharmacy electronically.
 Contact your pharmacy to check if/when ready to pick up.

-Tylenol (Acetaminophe n): Alternative to narcotic pain medication if pain is mild.
-Do not ta ike in addition to narcotics.
+Open bag and make sure 5 items are in there.
+Tylenol (Acetaminophen): Alternative to narcotic pain medication if pain is mild.
+Do not take in-addition to narcotics.
 May alternate with Narcotics every 6 hours.
-(Do NOT take N: SAII DS)

-Straws: Straws will aid in maintaining good hydration after surgery.

-Frozen Pea-Packs: Take a handful of frozen peas and place them in a small sandwic h bag.
-N /lake multiple "pea-packs" to have on hand.
-These packs should be lightweight and will be р lace d on the eyes, forehead, and cheeks.
+(Do NOT take NSAIDs: Do not take Motrin/Ibuprofen/Naproxen) Straws: Straws will aid in maintaining good hydration after surgery.
+Frozen Pea-Packs: Take a handful of frozen peas and place them in a small sandwich bag.
+Make multiple "pea-packs" to have on hand.
+These packs should be lightweight and will be placed on the eyes, forehead, and cheeks.
 DO NOT PLACE THEM ON THE NOSE.

-Vaseline Ointment: Used to keep nose well lubricated.
-(May use Aquaphor or Un- P Petr oleum Jelly)

-Q-tips: Used to apply ointment and peroxide.

-Hydrogen Peroxide: Used for gentle cleaning of dried blood.

-Arnica (VitaMedica): An herbal supplement that can reduce bruising.
+Q-tips: Used to apply ointment and hydrogen-peroxide.
+Hydrogen Peroxide: Used for gentle cleaning of blood.
+Arnica: An herbal supplement that can reduce bruising.
 Take AFTER surgery.
 Fresh Pineapples &/or Cold Pressed Pineapple Juice: Helps reduce swelling.
+Eat the core.
 Simply Saline OR Pretz Saline: Start using 3 days after surgery to improve breathing.
-DO Ν ΟΤ USE MEDICATED DECONGESTANT NASAL SPRAYS.

-Lozenges: Ease sore throat after surgery which can occur from mouth breathing &/or ć ane sthesia tube.
-(Make sure there are no herbal ingredients)

-Humidifier: To moisten air for added breathing comfort.
+DO NOT USE MEDICATED DECONGESTANT NASAL SPRAYS.
+Use gently and carefully.
+Lozenges: Ease sore throat after surgery which can occur from mouth breathing &/or anesthesia tube.
+(Make sure there are no herbal ingredients) Humidifier: To moisten air for added breathing comfort.

+Check out our recommended recovery products page on our website.